President Trump threatens gag rule after report alleges Planned Parenthood failed to report sex abuse of minors

 The group Live Action used court records and interviews to detail instances where a minor went to Planned Parenthood for an abortion and told employees she had either been raped, abused by a relative, or was a victim of sex trafficking – and nothing was done.
 Because of that, President Trump is threatening to institute a new gag rule.

+Planned Parenthood argued against these claims, saying the group uses out of context and heavily edited video to show wrongdoing.

-If it goes into effect, it would prohibit health care providers from telling patients where to go for reproductive services or an abortion.
+If the gag order goes into effect, it would prohibit health care providers from telling patients where to go for reproductive services or an abortion.
 It would also stop taxpayer dollars from going to facilities that either perform abortions or refer patients to abortion facilities.

 The clinics receive around $60 million a year in federal funding.